ecohydro/lst-super-res/README.md

 _Note:_ Corresponding images from matching scenes should be named the same between folders, or you will get an error.

 The location of some metadata must also be included in your configs file:
 - `splits_loc`: This the location of your file that determines how your dataset is to be split.
-It should contain a csv with the name of an image and whether it belongs to the "train", "val" or "test" set.
+It should be a csv with the name of an image and whether it belongs to the "train", "val" or "test" set.
 The most recent file in this folder are used as your split.
+This file will be created in step 4: 'Split data'.
 - `target_norm_loc`: This is a space delimited file that includes mean and sd columns with entries for all of your target input images (in our case, LST).
 The average across these are taken to normalize the inputs.
+[This is being updated and likely be obsolete since mean and sd of. thetarget norm will be calcualted in the dataloader].
 - `basemap_norm_loc`: This is a space delimited file that includes mean (mean1, mean2, mean3) and sd (sd1, sd2, sd3) columns with entries for all of your input basemap images (in our case, RGB).
 The average across these are taken to normalize the inputs.
+This file is to be used both during pre-training and regular training of the model.

 - The metadata on the runs which includes information on their land cover type, `runs_metadata.csv` should be stored in a folder named "metadata" which is within your `data_root` as specified in your configs file.

-_Note:_ It is OK to have NA values in the input and output target, but not in your basemap.
-There is built-in functionality to ignore areas where there is no information: input NAs are set to 0 and output NAs are ignored when calculating the loss.
+_Note:_ It is OK to have NA values in the input and output target, but not in your basemaps.
+There is built-in functionality to ignore areas where there is no information for the target: input NAs are set to 0 and output NAs are ignored when calculating the loss.

 4. Split data

-Input:

-`--config`: Path to the desired configuration file.

-`data_root/metadata.csv`: a CSV file containing metadata inforamtion about the data including name, landcover type, and location.

-Output:

-`data_root/metadata/splits`: Folder containing a CSV file that indicates which observation belongs to each split and a TXT file that provides additional information regarding the split.
-Note that `data_root` is declared in your specified configuration file.
+To create a data split, you will need to have your data available in the location specified in your configs file and your metadata file, `data_root/metadata.csv`, which will be used to ensure your splits are even across different variables.

 _Note:_ If `pretrain` is set to `True` in your configuration file, the metadata information should be stored as a CSV file under `data_root/pretrain_metadata.csv`.
 The output folder will be `data_root/metadata/pretrain_splits`.

 ```bash
 python3 code/split.py --config configs/base.yaml
 ```

+This will create `data_root/metadata/splits`, a folder containing a CSV file that indicates which observation belongs to each split and a TXT file that provides additional information regarding the split.
+Note that `data_root` is declared in your specified configuration file.

+Make sure to check if you consider your split to be adequately distributed across the variables of interest specified in your metadata file.

 ## Reproduce results